tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

-- **Diversity**
-- **Purified Forms**
-- A person's superficial qualities veils the content of their personality.
-Demographics in particular can lead to erroneous expectations: assuming a person will like something or act a certain way because they are female, old, black or asian or jewish or whatever, can lead to mistakes.
-> By using subject matter or even particular form alone, figurative art always shows a descriptive,
-> literary side that veils the purely plastic expression of line, color, and relationships.
-(p.
-251)

 - **Opposites and the Importance of Equilibrium**
 - **Purified Forms**